-- Mr. Berwick has been President of Berwick-Pacific Corporation, a real estate development company, for more than the past five years.
-He is Chairman Emeritus of California Healthcare System. - Mr. Messmer has been Chairman of the Board since 1988 and Chief Executive Officer since 1987.
-From 1985 through 2004 he served as President. - Mr. Morial has been President and CEO of the National Urban League, the largest historic civil rights organization in the United States, since 2003.
+Mr. Messmer has been Chairman of the Board since 1988 and Chief Executive Officer since 1987.
+From 1985 through 2004 he served as President.

+Mr. Morial has been President and CEO of the National Urban League, the largest historic civil rights organization in the United States, since 2003.
 From 1994 to 2002, he served as Mayor of the City of New Orleans.
-Mr. Morial also served on the independent advisory board of the Company's Protiviti Inc. subsidiary from 2009 until his election to the Board in March 2016. - Ms. Novogradac has been president of Novogradac Investment Company, a private real estate investment company that invests in residential rental properties, land development opportunities and light industrial commercial assets, since 2001.
-From 1990 to 2001, Ms. Novogradac held various positions with the Company, including Senior Vice President and Controller. - Mr. Pace is a retired partner and managing director of Goldman, Sachs & Co.
-He was with Goldman Sachs for over twenty years and held numerous senior leadership positions with that firm. - Mr. Richman has been a Consultant to Deloitte Tax, LLP since 2008.
+Mr. Morial also served on the independent advisory board of the Company's Protiviti Inc. subsidiary from 2009 until his election to the Board in March 2016.

+Ms. Novogradac has been president of Novogradac Investment Company, a private real estate investment company that invests in residential rental properties, land development opportunities and light industrial commercial assets, since 2001.
+From 1990 to 2001, Ms. Novogradac held various positions with the Company, including Senior Vice President and Controller.

+Mr. Pace is the founder and Chief Executive Officer of HundredX, Inc., a privately held technology company.
+Mr. Pace is also a retired partner and managing director of Goldman, Sachs & Co.
+He was with Goldman Sachs for over twenty years and held numerous senior leadership positions with that firm.

+Mr. Richman has been a Consultant to Deloitte Tax, LLP since 2008.
 From 2001 to 2008, he was a Principal with Deloitte Tax, LLP.
 Prior to 2001 he was a senior partner with O'Melveny & Myers LLP, a law firm.
 Mr. Richman also served as a director of the Company from 1994 through 2001.

-Mr. Waddell has been Vice Chairman of the Board since 1999, President since 2004 and Chief Financial Officer since 1988, He served as Treasurer from 1987 until 2004.
+Mr. Waddell has been Vice Chairman of the Board since 1999, President since 2004 and Chief Financial Officer since 1988.
+He served as Treasurer from 1987 until 2004.